gvwilson/thirdbit/src/fiction/iffy/index.md

 all she had to worry about was staying out of Uncle Jack's way and making sure the *Guinevere* wasn't swallowed up by a sea boil.

-She didn't have anything to pack except her app and her nature book.
+She didn't have anything to pack except her app and her bird book.
 She didn't dare take the first—even powered off, Doctor Johel might be able to track it—and she would just have to trust Aunt Naggie to look after the second.